Aceinna/docs_openrtk/tutorial/CAN/CAN_J1939_SetCommandMessages.rst

         |        |               || 50 -  2                         |
         +--------+---------------+----------------+-----------------+

-*Set Data Packet Type(s)*
+**Set Periodic Data Packet Type(s)**

     The following table provides the *Set Data Packet Type(s)* payload.
-The 3 bits in the "data packet types" are bits in a bitmask that can be combined to use any 1 type, any 2 types, or all 3 types
+Each bit in the request payload enables specific data packet for periodic transmission.
+    Any combination of data packets can be chosen.

     .. table::  *Set Data Packet Type(s) Field*
         :align: left